-WEL221 Flux Cored Arc Welding Prerequisite: WEL186
+WEL221 Flux Cored Arc Welding

+Prerequisite: WEL186

 Fillet welds and groove welds on carbon steel and stainless steel in all positions using self-shielded and gas shielded electrodes.
 Practice geared to AWS D1.1 Structural Steel Welding Code standards.
-Opportunity for FCAW structural welder qualification/certification to AWS D1.1 Structural Steel Code for groove welds on 3/8" and 1" plate.
+Opportunity for FCAW structural welder qualification/certification to AWS D1.1 Structural Steel Code for groove welds on 3/8" and 1"

-WEL228 Welding Safety/Health: SENSE1
+WEL228 Introduction to Welding, Safety & Health of Welders: SENSE1

-CAREER AND TECHNICAL CREDIT TYPE This course will provide students with orientation to the welding profession and will cover the basics of safety & health within the welding profession.
+This course will provide students with orientation to the welding profession and will cover the basics of safety & health within the welding profession.
 This course aligns to SENSE Level 1, Module 1 and Module 2 - Key Indicators 1-6.
-WEL233 Print Read/Sym Inter: SENSE1